avisola/Realm-Collision/README.md

 # ILRL
-Reminds you to always do good things and start romanticizing life &lt;3
+May you enjoy playing our game <3 &lt;3